Battle of 73 Easting: Plan

 2nd ACR was to advance east, locate and engage the enemy, determine his dispositions, and then allow the mechanized brigades of 1st ID to pass through to finish destroying the Iraqis.
 2nd ACR's limit of advance changed during the operation.
-VII Corps Fragmentary Plan Seven, issued during the night of 25–26 February, made 60 Easting 2nd ACR's initial limit of advance.
+VII Corps Fragmentary Order Seven, issued during the night of 25–26 February, made 60 Easting 2nd ACR's initial limit of advance.
 After 2nd ACR made contact with the Republican Guard's security zone, Corps changed the limit to 70 Easting.
 Along that line, 1st ID would pass through 2nd ACR and push on to objectives further east.
 VII Corps commander Lieutenant General Frederick M. Franks Jr. ordered 2nd ACR commander Colonel Don Holder to locate the enemy but avoid becoming decisively engaged.

 2nd ACR's three armored cavalry squadrons deployed in line, with Second Squadron in the north, Third Squadron in the center, and First Squadron in the south.
 Fourth Squadron (the combat aviation squadron) flew reconnaissance and attack missions chiefly in the northern and central zones.
 Weather restricted flight operations severely, however, and kept Fourth Squadron grounded for about half of the daylight hours.
 Unusually for a corps covering force, 2nd ACR lacked a reserve tank or mechanized infantry battalion.

 Moving through the Republican Guards' security area on the morning of the 26th undetected, 2nd ACR encountered the Tawakalna Division and 12th Iraqi Armored Division (12th AD) in a line facing them with Tawakalna in the north and 12th AD in the center and south.
 All Iraqi units occupied well-constructed defensive emplacements and had prepared alternate positions which enabled them to reorient to the west to face VII Corps's attack.
 12th AD's assignment to the Republican Guard was not known at the time of the engagement.

 Despite extensive aerial and artillery bombardment by U.S. forces, most Iraqi units defending along 70 Easting remained effective.
-2nd ACR employed MLRS artillery fire from the supporting 27th Field Artillery Regiment, as well as air strikes, and attack helicopters (both AH-64 Apaches of 2-1 Aviation and AH-1 Cobras of Fourth Squadron) against the Republican Guard units as the armored cavalry squadrons moved east through the security zone.
+2nd ACR employed M270 MLRS artillery fire from the supporting 27th Field Artillery Regiment, as well as air strikes, and attack helicopters (both AH-64 Apaches of 2-1 Aviation and AH-1 Cobras of Fourth Squadron) against the Republican Guard units as the armored cavalry squadrons moved east through the security zone.
 Sandstorms slowed this movement throughout the day, restricting visibility to as little as 400 m.